grumdrig/slog/NOTES.md

 Make all handleInstruction error returns unique and labelable

 Make XP needed be incremental so we can fit in more levels?

+Play balance is terrible.
+After level 1 pretty sure all battles are very easy.

+Decide how new game seeds should be defined.
+Randomly when playing the game?

+Figure out whether to
+1) start off with training points, or
+2) pick starting stats in the strat, or
+3) pick starting stats in the create screen (favoring this idea)
+4) or even just start with really low stats